madx/ouiche/README.md

 You can have private pages: just prepend the filename with a `+`.
 You can access such pages by visiting `/p/<page>`, and they will be skipped from the index.

+Finally you can categorize pages.
+If there's a `:` in the file name, the part before the `:` will be the category, and you should write a page for it.
+Pages that are in a category won't be listed in the index.